Periodic Table

 Want to use this knowledge?
 Start small.
 Next time you see a flame test, remember: the colors come from electrons dropping energy levels and releasing light.
 Sodium glows yellow, copper burns blue-green—it’s all about electron transitions.

 Or consider why metals conduct electricity.
+Also, their outer electrons are delocalized, meaning they roam freely across the material.
 This “sea of electrons” is why copper wires don’t overheat.
-This leads to their outer electrons are delocalized, meaning they roam freely across the material.
 Energy levels aren’t just theory—they’re the reason your toaster toasts bread.

 FAQs: Your Burning Questions Answered